tvangundy/workspace/docs/runbooks/bootstrapping/omni-bootstrapping.md

 This guide covers the setup of Raspberry Pi devices for use in Talos Kubernetes clusters managed by Sidero Omni.

-## Quick Start

-For detailed instructions, see the [Device Setup Guide](../devices.md#step-2-prepare-raspberry-pi-for-cluster).

 ## Prerequisites